Mark Twain: I am in shambles, as I died in peace. Problems came later.

 —He wanted to enter your body despite being significantly taller than you?

-—Did you allowed this to happen?
+—Did you allow this to happen?

 —No, and it caused me terrible trouble.
 He chased me about a year.
 And, finally, I yelled into his face, that I hate him!
 However, my revelation did not cause him to leave me.
 He looked terrible…like Jim from Huckleberry Finn’s novella, always drunk and threatening.
 And my double looked like a mulatto.
 Probably, because I had my share of problems with African Americans during my entire life on earth.
 My problems with my accusers started early on, soon after the first edition of Huckleberry Finn was printed.
 I was marked as racist who hated poor negros in this country.